josephwongflipp/sfmlx-test/README.md

 # Usage

-To run the project simply
+To run the service
 `go run main.go`

-To read a local SFML file simply edit `main.go` and change the file you want to read
+Currently we only have one endpoint that returns a static loblaws SFML with ads injected `curl localhost:8080/api/v1/sfmlx`

+To change up the sfml, edit `sfmlParser.go` and point to another sfml file

 # TODOs

 -   [x] Traverse XML and count number of possible ad slots
-- [ ] Turn the project into a deployable HTTP service
+-   [x] Turn the project into a deployable HTTP service
-- [ ] Introduce an endpoint that accepts flyerId, flyerRunId, merchantId, etc... and retrieve our production sfmls, and returns to the caller the modified SFML with ads
+-   [x] Introduce an endpoint that accepts flyerId, flyerRunId, merchantId, etc... and retrieve our production sfmls, and returns to the caller the modified SFML with ads
 -   [ ] Introduce a config that outlines business rules on when and where ads are injected.